frePPLe/frepple/doc/user-guide/model-reference/resources.rst

                                    | On resources of type buckets this calendar defines the
                                      time buckets as well as the maximum quantity per time bucket.
                                    | This field is ignored on resources of type infinite.
+available        calendar          A calendar specifying the working hours for the resource.

+                                   The working hours and holidays for the operation are calculated as the intersection of:

+                                     - the availability calendar of the operation.
+                                     - the availability calendar of the operation's location.
+                                     - the availability calendar of all resources loaded by the operation.
+                                     - the availability calendar of the location of all resources loaded by the operation.

+                                   Default is null.

-cost             double            | The cost of using 1 unit of this resource for 1 hour.
+cost             double            The cost of using 1 unit of this resource for 1 hour.

-                                   | The default value is 0.
+                                   The default value is 0.
-detectproblems   boolean           | Set this field to false to suppress problem detection on
+detectproblems   boolean           Set this field to false to suppress problem detection on
                                    this resource.

-                                   | Default is true.
+                                   Default is true.
-maxearly         duration          | Time window before the ask date where we look for available
+maxearly         duration          Time window before the ask date where we look for available
                                    capacity.

-                                   | The default value is 100 days.
+                                   The default value is 100 days.

-loads            list of load      Defines the capacity of the operations. loadplans        list of loadplan  | This field is populated during an export with the plan
+loads            list of load      Defines the capacity of the operations.

+loadplans        list of loadplan  This field is populated during an export with the plan
                                    results for this resource.
 It shows the resource load profile.

-                                   | The field is export-only.
+                                   The field is export-only.

-                                   | The description of the loadplan model is included in the
-                                     section on operationplan.
+                                   The description of the loadplan model is included in the section on operationplan.

-level            integer           | Indication of how upstream/downstream this entity is
+level            integer           Indication of how upstream/downstream this entity is
                                    situated in the supply chain.

-                                   | Lower numbers indicate the entity is close to the end
-                                     item, while a high number will be shown for components nested deep in a bill of material.
+                                   Lower numbers indicate the entity is close to the end item, while a high number will be shown for components nested deep in a bill of material.

-                                   | The field is export-only.
+                                   The field is export-only.

-cluster          integer           | The network of entities can be partitioned in completely
+cluster          integer           The network of entities can be partitioned in completely
                                    independent parts.
 This field gives the index for the partition this entity belongs to.

-                                   | The field is export-only.
+                                   The field is export-only.

 setup            non-empty string  The name of the current setup of the resource, ie the
-                                   setup of the resource at the start of the planning horizon. setupmatrix      setupmatrix       The name of the setup matrix which specifies the changeover times between setups. hidden           boolean           Marks entities that are considered hidden and are normally not shown to the end user.
+                                   setup of the resource at the start of the planning horizon.

+setupmatrix      setupmatrix       The name of the setup matrix which specifies the changeover
+                                   times between setups.

+hidden           boolean           Marks entities that are considered hidden and are normally
+                                   not shown to the end user.
 ================ ================= ===========================================================